"Comfort and routine are the worst enemies of creativity." -Ji Lee, Creative director

 At The Cabins, the students are the teachers.
 Participants are chosen based not just on merit, but also on their ability to contribute positively to the group as a whole.
 To this end, each participant should come prepared to lead a 40-minute master class with time for Q&A. The master class shouldn’t be self-promotional—you can use your own work as a jumping off point toward a larger theme, but the end goal should be to enhance the group experience and to teach people something that will challenge and inspire them.
-Download the 2017 Welcome Packet to see an example of last summer’s master classes.
+Download one of our prior Welcome Packets to see an example of a master class line-up.